-10.3 S278 Agreement
+S278 Agreement

-Section 278 of the 1980 Highways Act is a power allowing Highway Authorities to secure improvements to existing roads by agreement with landowners and developers.
+Section 278 of the 1980 is a power allowing Highway Authorities to secure improvements to existing roads by agreement with landowners and developers.
 This type of agreement will be required where the execution of the highway works will have a significant impact on the day-to-day operation of the public highway either during the construction of the works or upon completion of the development.
 Typical examples are where road widening, roundabouts or traffic signals are proposed, or where construction requires significant temporary traffic management.

-Before making an application to enter into an Agreement, the developer or their consultant should be entirely satisfied as to the scope of the works involved.
-If required, they may request a meeting at a mutually acceptable time and location with an appropriate County Council Officer and/or engineer to discuss such matters.
-Fees will not normally be charged for this service but, where a meeting is particularly protracted or more than one meeting is requested, the Highway Authority reserve the right to consider their Officer's or engineer's attendance as part of the design process and will advise the developer in writing that fees may as such be retrospectively levied.
+Before making an application to enter into an Agreement, the Developer or his or her Consultant should be entirely satisfied as to the scope of the works involved.
+If required, he or she may request a meeting at a mutually acceptable time and location with an appropriate County Council Officer and/or Engineer to discuss such matters.
+Fees will not normally be charged for this service but, where a meeting is particularly protracted or more than one meeting is requested, the Highway Authority reserve the right to consider their Officer's or Engineer's attendance as part of the design process and will advise the Developer in writing that fees may as such be retrospectively levied.

-It is recommended therefore, where a developer considers time to be of the essence, they request a pre-Agreement meeting with an appropriate Highway Officer and/or engineer at the earliest practicable date to enable the legal formalities and technical review to proceed as expeditiously as possible.
+It is recommended therefore that, where a Developer considers time to be of the essence, he or she requests a pre-Agreement meeting with an appropriate Highway Officer and/or Engineer at the earliest practicable date and so as to enable the legal formalities and technical review to proceed as expeditiously as possible.